kilianglas/algorand-starter-kit/contracts/README.md

 The following subsections contain instructions on how to deploy and call the individual examples.

 #### Counter
-The counter example contains a smart contracts that maintains a simple coutner that can be incremented or decremented by submiting corresponding application call transactions.
+The counter example contains a smart contracts that maintains a simple counter that can be incremented or decremented by submitting corresponding application call transactions.
 Furthermore, the app can be deleted by the account that has created it.
-First we need to deploy the counter smart contract by using the app create command:
+First, we need to deploy the counter smart contract by using the app create command:
 ``` bash
 goal app create --creator $ACC_[A|B|C] --approval-prog /data/build/counter_approval.teal --clear-prog /data/build/counter_clear_state.teal --global-byteslices 1 --global-ints 1 --local-byteslices 0 --local-ints 0
 ```
 The --creator option specifies the creator account of the smart contract, i.e. the sender of the application transaction.
 The --approval-prog and --clear-prog options pass the files containing the code of the smart contract, i.e. the compiled approval and clear state programs.
 The remaining options specify the fields of the state used by the smart contract.
 In the counter example, two fields are used.
-An integer field for the counter and a byteslice field for the owner address.
+An integer field for the counter and a byte slice field for the owner address.
 Local state is not used.
-This ouput should look something like this:
+This output should look something like this:
 ```
 Transaction LFFZZJY3MYKSGDJ7DLNAASB3D6OVUOTKBQF4TITRC5E3QYZM64AQ still pending as of round 100
 Transaction LFFZZJY3MYKSGDJ7DLNAASB3D6OVUOTKBQF4TITRC5E3QYZM64AQ still pending as of round 101